 If your flatmate's door is closed, knock.
 If they spend a lot of time in their room, they probably value having their own space, so try not to bother them too much.

-Spend quality time together
+Make an effort to spend quality time together

-Have some self awareness
+Have some self-awareness